St Marcella’s Well

 The son of the old man who told me of the well informed me that as a boy he used to visit the well early in the morning after the great Denbigh fairs; and always found a number of coins which had been thrown into the well by passers-by.
 Once he discovered a half crown.

-The well finally dried up when the spring that fed it was cut during the construction of the Denbigh and Ruthin railway line in the late 1850s, so that by the time of the Royal Commission vsit in 1912 they reported that
+The well finally dried up when the spring that fed it was cut during the construction of the Denbigh and Ruthin railway line in the late 1850s.
+Its remaining presence, albeit dried up was noted in Archaeologia Cambriensis in 1900, and by the time of the Royal Commission visited in 1912 they reported that

 There is no trace of it at present, except the channel which took the water away.